 - 1. Structure: A successful soccer practice has to be well-organized and follow a clear set of objectives from start to finish.
-My practices will always follow a simple formula: - a) Warm-up: Effective warm-ups allow the players to become mentally and physically focused to begin the practice.
-Properly warming up the muscles and ligaments of the body is also essential for avoiding injury. - b) Fundamentals & Defense: Equip your players with the basics/fundamentals needed for improvement. - c) Game Preparation: For the vast majority of teams at the high school level and below, all that is necessary is a few set plays.
-The key is executing these plays with precision, and understanding how to react to the defense. - 2.
-Variety: Players need different drills to keep their interest, find drills online or on our Coaches' Corner section of our website. - 3.
-Competition: Encourage an atmosphere of hard competition to simulate a game-like level of play.
-Do this by rewarding good plays (e.g. hustling on defense, passing the ball, controlling the ball, etc.) with positive feedback. - 4.
+Your practices should always follow a simple formula: - a) Warm-up: Effective warm-ups allow the players to become mentally and physically focused to begin the practice.
+Properly warming up the muscles and ligaments of the body is also essential for avoiding injury. - b) Fundamentals & Defense: Equip your players with the basics/fundamentals needed for improvement. - c) Game Preparation: For the majority of teams at the high school level and below, all that is necessary is a few set plays.
+The key is executing these plays and understanding how to react to the defense and/or in-game situations. - 2.
+Variety: Players need different drills to keep their interest, find drills online or in our Coaches' Corner section of our website. - 3.
+Competition: Encourage an atmosphere of hard competition to simulate a game-like level of play. - 4.
 Fun: If the players aren't having fun, they'll lose interest and motivation quickly.
+Find creative ways to make it FUN!